meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 PARALELLIZE = true; % Should each file be processed in parallel?
 DO_REPORT   = true; % Should full HTML reports be generated?

-% Generate links to the relevant data files into the output directory.
-This
-% step is equivalent to copying the relevant data files into the output
-% directory but has the advantage of not duplicating the data files. files = somsds.link2rec('batman', 'subject', [1 2], 'folder', OUTPUT_DIR);

 % Create an instance of your data splitting pipeline myPipe = batman.split_files.splitting_pipeline(...
     'GenerateReport', DO_REPORT, ...